Quick summary

 1) Don’t rely on loans from a private individual

-The advert sounds tempting: “I will lend to people in foreclosure, no record, no proof of income.”
+The advert sounds tempting: “I will lend to people in foreclosure, no records, no proof of income.”
 But what is the reality?
 No contract, or, on the contrary, a contract full of traps written in small print.
 Thousands of people a year encounter loan sharks who take advantage of their desperation.

 2) Don’t just read the ads, read the contracts